djacoo/AI---PRIMO-SEMESTRE/README.md

 **Made with ❤️ for the AI community at University of Verona**

-*Last updated: October 2025 - Added Planning & RL course materials*
+*Last updated: October 2025 - Added HCI MultiModal Systems course materials*

 </div>